davidpetter/security-architecture/README.md

 # Security architecture
-A compiled list of information regarding security principles and solutions
+A compiled list of information of security principles and solutions

 ## Application security principles
 * Apply defense in depth